 Mentors and coaches provide some of the most effective means of alleviating the concerns of new grad nurses by fostering confidence and competency.
 Mentors help nurses achieve professional excellence over the long term, while coaches provide answers to specific concerns.

-Mentors don’t necessarily need to be a superior, but they should be a senior nurse with several years of experience and well-established social relationships with other nurses.
+Mentors don’t necessarily need to be superior, but they should be senior nurses with several years of experience and well-established social relationships with other nurses.